Azaleas: Care Tips To Keep Them Thriving

 Stunning Spring Blooms

-Azaleas are beautiful shrubs that are loved by many gardeners and homeowners in the Sacramento region.
+Azaleas are beautiful shrubs that many gardeners and homeowners love.
 These shrubs are native to East Asia and are best known for their vibrant spring blooms in shades of pink, red, white, purple, orange, and more.
 Read on to learn more about these popular shrubs and get growing tips to keep your azaleas healthy and thriving.

 About Azaleas

-• Flowers typically bloom in the spring, although timing can vary by variety.
-Encore® Azalea and Bloom-A-Thon® Azalea varieties are known for their multi-season, prolific blooms.
+- Flowers typically bloom in the spring, although timing can vary by variety.
+Encore® Azalea varieties are known for their multi-season, prolific blooms.

-• They can be planted as accents or en masse in containers, borders, shady beds or woodland gardens, or as a privacy hedge or foundation planting.
+- They’re perfect as accents, in containers, along borders, in shady beds or woodland gardens, or even as a privacy hedge or foundation planting.

 Encore® Azaleas